delta5by5github/delta5by5github/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Dalton Sethu Mabuza
 =====================================================================================================================================

-Founder, CEO and Software Engineer.
+Co-founder and CEO of Luminary Vanguard.
 ----------------------------

 Dalton is a Go and flutter Developer with a passion for coding.
 I'm is a full-time Software Engineer with years of experience in Software Development and Developer Advocacy.